-Students wanted for SUPER PhD projects starting in October 2021
+SUPER PhD projects starting in October 2021

-Opportunities available at University of Strathclyde:
+Opportunities available at the University of Strathclyde:

 - On the edge of the abyss: applying an energetics approach to explaining Atlantic salmon survival at sea.
 PI: Neil Banas.
 Applications now closed.

-Opportunities available at University West of Scotland:
+Opportunities available at the University of the West of Scotland:

 - Neoparamoeba peruans: its unique microbiome and impact on Amoebic Gill Disease and gill health in Salmon.
 PI: Fiona Henriquez.
 Applications now closed.